udu-games/UDU_SDK_package/README.md

 * UDU controller good practices and limitations.

    * **Handling UDU data:**
-      * The UDU controller can handle & stream alot data but it can be overloaded.
-For example, continuously streaming Outputs `UDUOutputs.StartVibration("");` every frame or at an excessively high frequency.
+      * The UDU controller is capable of processing and streaming a significant amount of data, but is susceptible to overload.
+For instance, repeatedly streaming outputs such as `UDUOutputs.StartVibration("");`; every frame or at an excessively high frequency can lead to issues and may not produce the expected output behavior.
-      * Check out this document for optimal performance and prevent potential issues:
+      * Refer to this document for optimal performance and prevent potential issues:
          * [UDU controller outputs and limitation guide](https://github.com/udu-games/UDU_SDK_package/blob/development/Documentation~/udu-sdk-output-GoodPractice.md).

    * **Debugging with ADB:**
-      *  A Useful tool to help output and understand UDU data.
-      *  Check out this document on how to use the ADB debugger with your android application.
+      *  Refer to this document on how to use the ADB debugger with your android application.
          * [Debugging your Android app using adb](https://github.com/udu-games/UDU_SDK_package/blob/development/Documentation~/udu-debug-adb.md).

    * **Connecting to a specific UDU controller:**
-      *  Check out this document to help you connect to a specific or several UDU controller(s) using their MAC addresses.
+      *  Refer to this document to help you connect to a specific or several UDU controller(s) using their MAC addresses.
          * [Connecting to your specific UDU controller](https://github.com/udu-games/UDU_SDK_package/blob/development/Documentation~/udu-Connecting-To-Specific-Controller.md).
 ---

 ## UDU scripting references
 * Documentation that contains details of the scripting API that UDU provdes:

-   * Check out this doccument on how to use the UDU controllers data.
+   * Refer to this document for assistance in establishing connections with one or multiple UDU controllers using their respective MAC addresses.
       * [UDU controller functionality and references](https://github.com/udu-games/UDU_SDK_package/blob/development/Documentation~/udu-sdk-reference.md).

-   * Check out this document on how to create and detect gestures using the UDU controller.
+   * Refer to this document for instructions on creating and detecting gestures using the UDU controller and the DTW sample scene.
       * [Using Dynamic Time Warping feature: create and detect gestures](https://github.com/udu-games/UDU_SDK_package/blob/development/Documentation~/udu-sdk-DTW.md).
 ---